abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 experiences are good to have—by going through them, we become stronger.
 Even so, it’s difficult to do.

-Master Hua has said that we’re aiming to develop a “long-enduring mind”—a mind that can sustain itself through the months and years without sinking far down, becoming dark, falling out of the robes, or not wanting to be in a monastery anymore.
+Master Hua said that we’re aiming to develop a “long-enduring mind”—a mind that can sustain itself through the months and years without sinking far down, becoming dark, falling out of the robes, or not wanting to be in a monastery anymore.
 To develop this long-enduring mind, we need to come back to peace, to the skillful actions that help sustain us, and to the factors of letting go.
 We need to come back again and again, moment by moment.
 It may be difficult to do, but the reward